JUGG097/My-Express-TypeScript-Template/README.md

 ### To run the code in development `npm install` to install dependencies, then simply run `npm run dev` in the terminal.

+### To run the test run `npm run test`, then to get test coverage insight run `npm run test-coverage` in the terminal.

 ### To create get it compiled down to JS simply run `npx tsc` in the terminal, compile it into a `dist` folder as outlined in the `tsconfig.json` file.

 ## Feel free to clone repo and improve on it.